damaki/libkeccak/README.md

 This project implements the Keccak family of sponge functions and related constructions using the SPARK 2014 programming language.

-libkeccak implements the following constructions:
+libkeccak implements the following generic constructions:

 * The Keccak-p permutation for state sizes of 25, 50, 100, 200, 400, 800, and 1600 bits (see [1] and [2]).
 * The Sponge construction
 * The Duplex construction
 * Hash functions based on the Sponge construction
 * eXtendable Output Functions (XOF) based on the Sponge construction
-* cSHAKE, KMAC, and TupleHash as specified in NIST SP 800-185 [4]
+* cSHAKE, KMAC, TupleHash, and ParallelHash as specified in NIST SP 800-185 [4]
+* KangarooTwelve as specified by the Keccak team [5]

-libkeccak also provides concrete implementations for the hash functions and XOFs described in NIST FIPS 202 (see [1]):
+libkeccak also provides concrete implementations of the above constructions, as specified in [1,4,5]:

 * Hash functions:
-  * SHA3-224
-  * SHA3-256
-  * SHA3-384
-  * SHA3-512
+  * SHA-3 (224, 256, 384, and 512 bits)
+  * Keccak (224, 256, 384, and 512 bits)
 * XOFs:
-  * SHAKE128
-  * SHAKE256
+  * SHAKE128 and SHAKE256
-  * RawSHAKE128
+  * RawSHAKE128 and RawSHAKE256
+* cSHAKE:
+  * CSHAKE128 and CSHAKE256
+* KMAC:
+  * KMAC128 and KMAC256
-  * RawSHAKE256
+* TupleHash:

-Hash function configurations are also provided for the hash functions defined by the Keccak team which were submitted in the SHA-3 competition:

-* Keccak-224
+  * TupleHash128 and TupleHash256
-* Keccak-256
+* Parallel Hashes:
-* Keccak-384
+  * KangarooTwelve
-* Keccak-512
+  * ParallelHash128 and ParallelHash256

-These hash functions differ from the final SHA-3 hash functions only in that the SHA-3 functions append two additional bits to each message, whereas the Keccak hash functions do not.
+Note that the difference between a hash function an a XOF function is that a hash function has a fixed output length (for example, 256 bits), whereas the XOFs have arbitrary output length.

 The library's algorithms are implemented using Ada's powerful generics.
 This allows for extensive customization and re-use of the various algorithms.
-You can define your own configurations of hash functions.
-For example, you can create a hash function using a reduced-round Keccak permutation, or you can re-use the sponge construction based on a custom permutation algorithm.
+The generic Sponge, XOF, and Hash packages can be instantiated for other permutation functions (other than just the Keccak permutation).
+This also permits use of this library based on platforms with hardware accelerated implementations of the Keccak permutation.

 # Example